VolkanSah/VolkanSah/README.md

 - Languages – html(5), xml, css³, php, js, typescript, python, perl, smalltalk, c, sql (Mysql, MariaDB, PostGre) and some other shit Morty … Pfft, I’ve got ‘em all covered an , Morty.
 Oh, and yeah, I speak some human languages too: German, English, Turkish – and some others, but don’t expect me to write Shakespeare ... you know where the timemachine stands, Morty!

-**Fuck Morty understand me?
-When I say ‘love freedom,’ I mean real freedom, not the junk shit they’re peddling as new inivation.
-Freedom or nothing, Morty.
-Freedom or nothing!**

 ### Table of my own content
 - [Server Security and Performance](#server)
 - [Papers](#papers)